HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

 ## Example Question 2

-###❓ Question
+### ❓ Question

 What advantage does a thermocouple have over the NTC thermistor?
-(Select all that apply)
+*(Select all that apply)*

-☑ It can measure higher temperatures than the NTC thermistor.
-☑ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.
-☐ It can measure lower temperatures than the NTC thermistor
 ☐ It is more accurate than the NTC thermistors.

-###📝 Solution

-Let’s evaluate each statement:

--	✅ It can measure higher temperatures than the NTC thermistor
-Correct.
-Thermocouples (e.g., Type C) can measure up to 2300 °C, far beyond the range of typical NTC thermistors (up to ~200 °C).
--	✅ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration
-Considered correct in quiz context.
-Thermocouples are less nonlinear than NTC thermistors and can be approximated as linear over small spans, requiring less complex calibration.
--	❌ It can measure lower temperatures than the NTC thermistor
+✅ It can measure lower temperatures than the NTC thermistor
-Incorrect.
-While some thermocouples (e.g., Type T) operate at cryogenic temperatures, NTCs also perform well at low temps.
-The "advantage" is ambiguous and likely not correct per quiz intent.
--	❌ It is more accurate than the NTC thermistors
-Incorrect.
-NTC thermistors can achieve high accuracy (±0.1 °C to ±0.2 °C).
-Thermocouples are typically accurate to about ±1% of reading and require periodic recalibration.

-## 🎯 Answer

 ✅ It can measure higher temperatures than the NTC thermistor.
-✅ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.
+☐ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.

+### 📝 Solution

+- **❌ It is more accurate than the NTC thermistors**
+  Thermistors generally offer better accuracy, particularly in their typical operating range.

+- **✅ It can measure lower temperatures than the NTC thermistor**
+  Thermocouples such as **Type T** can operate reliably at extremely low temperatures (e.g. –200 °C), which is below the limit of most NTC thermistors.

+- **✅ It can measure higher temperatures than the NTC thermistor**
+  Thermocouples (e.g., **Type K**, **Type C**) are widely used for measuring very high temperatures (up to ~2300 °C).

+- **❌ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration**
+  This is incorrect.
+Thermocouple voltage–temperature curves are **non-linear**, and **cold junction compensation** plus lookup tables (e.g. ITS-90) are required.

+### 🎯 Answer

+✅ It can measure lower temperatures than the NTC thermistor
+✅ It can measure higher temperatures than the NTC thermistor

 ## Question 3